gottacatchenall/ms_sampling_effort/manuscript.md

 food webs from Mangal database in teal.
 The outlier on panel B is a 714 species network. ](./figures/samplingdist.png){#fig:samplingeffort}

-Caveat: In this model every observation is drawn from the biomass distribution at a particular place and time.
-We assume that this distribution is the same everywhere (again unlikely).

 Empirical data on interactions, limited by the practical realities of funding and human-work hours, tends to fall on the order on 100s or 1000s per site [@Nielsen2007EcoNet; morecites tk].
 We think a meta-analysis is called for here.
 The number of species in the species pool clearly effects this and should be taken into account when designing samples.

+Caveat: In this model every observation is drawn from the biomass distribution at a particular place and time.
+We assume that this distribution is the same everywhere (again unlikely).

+Further this empirical data also is very likely to _already_ have many false negatives, which is why we are interested in prediction of networks in the first place---we'll revisit this in the final section.

 ## Positive associations can increase the probability of false-negatives

-This simple model above doesn't consider the possibility that there are positive or negative associations between observing two species together based their interaction.
+This simple model above doesn't consider the possibility that there are positive or negative associations which shift the realized probability of observing two species together because of their interaction.
 Here we assume each individual observation of a given single species $i$ within a species pool occurs according to the distribution the abundances of the species in that species pool However, we can demonstrate that the probability of observing a false negative is _higher_ if there is some positive association between occurrence of species $A$ and $B$.
 If we denote the probability that we observe an existing interaction between as $P(AB)$, and if there is no association between probability of observing $A$ and observing $B$, then the probability of observing the interaction $P(AB) = P(A)P(B)$.

 In the other case where there is some positive strength of association between observing both $A$ and $B$ because this interaction is "important" for each